confluentinc/data-mesh-demo/README.md

   }
   ```

-  Example: Get all the data products and topics in one list:
+* Get all the data products and topics in one list:
   ```
-  curl -s localhost:8080/data-products/manage | jq
+  curl -s localhost:8080/priv/data-products/manage | jq
   [
     {
       "@type": "DataProduct",